SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 ![.](figures/interpreter_activation-step11.pdf)

-Now we are ready for the last part of this method: the substraction!
+Now we are ready for the last part of this method: the subtraction!
-But before executing the substraction, we need to put all of its operands in the stack.
+But before executing the subtraction, we need to put all of its operands in the stack.
 Instructions at program counters 31 and 32 push the values of the temporary variables and leave us with the following context.

 ![.](figures/interpreter_activation-step1213.pdf)